After Trump Bedminster was removed as host, 2022 PGA Championship to be played at Oklahoma course

-The 2022 PGA Championship was set to be held at Trump Bedminster but the PGA of America canceled that arrangement several days after a pro-Trump mob stormed the U.S. Capitol this month.
+The 2022 PGA Championship was set to be held at Trump Bedminster, but the PGA of America canceled that arrangement several days after a pro-Trump mob stormed the U.S. Capitol this month.
 In a statement issued at that time, the organization’s president did not directly cite the riot but said it had “become clear” holding the tournament as planned “would be detrimental to the PGA of America brand and would put at risk the PGA’s ability to deliver our many programs and sustain the longevity of our mission.”

 A Trump organization spokeswoman said in a response that her group was “incredibly disappointed with their decision.”